top of page

 The process is set by you in terms of what you wish to discuss first, your children or finances.
 The matters are then usually discussed separately and follow a similar process to the process above or as set out in our blog ‘What happens in mediation?’.

-Or for more information about what is discussed in this blog please call us on 01670 528441 or contact us via our website.
+Or for more information about what is discussed in this blog please contact us.

 Follow Us